AldermanAxe/Projector/README.txt

 A tool to record, process, and share information.
-A sort of project organizer.
+A sort of project organizer, note keeper, scheduler